 The Company may and some banks, brokers and other nominee record holders may be participating in the practice of householding proxy statements and annual reports.
 This means that only one copy of this proxy statement may have been sent to multiple shareholders in your household unless you provide us with contrary instructions.
 A separate copy of this proxy statement or the annual report will be delivered to you if you write to: Cass Information Systems, Inc., Attn: P. Stephen Appelbaum, Secretary, 13001 Hollenberg Drive, Bridgeton, Missouri 63044, or call (314) 506-5500.

 By Order of the Board of Directors P. Stephen Appelbaum, Secretary

-Charles F. Knight Executive Education Center John M. Olin School of Business at Washington University in St. Louis
+Charles F. Knight Executive Education & Conference Center John M. Olin Business School at Washington University in St. Louis

-Knight Center Reception Desk (314) 933-9400
+(314) 933-9400 local